 - Diabolus ex Machina: All of the money being accidentally donated to charity at the end.
 That's not to say charity isn't a good thing, but after all everyone went through, none of them got to keep a cent.

 - Dick Dastardly Stops to Cheat: Done by the Cody brothers several times - to stop air traffic out of the airport, sabotage the Pear family's Ford Aerostar van, and to make a copy of the key so they can split up.
-The first time it works but their car is destroyed in the process, so they have to buy a new one (from a trainee no less), the second time Randy just steals another car, and the third time totally backfires when the clerk hears what the key is for and runs off with it.
+The first time it works but their car is destroyed in the process, so they have to rent a new one (from a trainee no less), the second time Randy just steals another car, and the third time totally backfires when the clerk hears what the key is for and runs off with it.